kommitters/chaincerts-smart-contracts/vc_issuance_contract/README.md

 > In line with our commitment to contribute to the [Stellar community][stellar], we have developed this verifiable credential issuance contract that serves as an interface.
 This contract can be utilized by anyone seeking to innovate with a solution that follows the W3C specification.

 ## Features
-The Verifiable Credentials (VCs) Issuance smart contract establishes the rules for issuing, transferring, and revoking verifiable credentials.
+The verifiable credentials (VCs) issuance smart contract establishes the rules for issuing, transferring, and revoking verifiable credentials.
 It acts as the governing framework, ensuring the secure and standardized management of on-chain verifiable credentials.
 With this smart contract, you will be able to:

 - Issue a verifiable credential.
 - Verify a verifiable credential.
 - Revoke a verifiable credential.

-## Development

-### Pre-requirements

-Before getting started with the development of the Verifiable Credentials Issuance smart contract, ensure the following pre-requirements are met:

-- [Soroban setup][soroban-setup].

-### Setup

-1. Clone the repository:
-    ```
-    git clone git@github.com:kommitters/chaincerts-smart-contracts.git
-    ```

-2. Build the project and install dependencies:
-    ```
-    cd chaincerts-smart-contracts
-    soroban contract build
-    ```

-3. Run tests:
-    ```
-    cargo test
-    ```

 ## Functions